MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-implementation.md

 ### Web portal design policies

 To ensure the best user experience on Windows, you should adhere to the policies in this section when developing the MO Direct experience.
-These policies are supplementary to the terms and conditions of the DYNAMO Partner Addendum, [Windows App Developer Agreement](https://msdn.microsoft.com/library/windows/apps/hh694058) and [Microsoft Store Policies](https://msdn.microsoft.com/library/windows/apps/dn764944).
+These policies are supplementary to the terms and conditions of the Mobile Plans Partner Addendum, [Windows App Developer Agreement](https://msdn.microsoft.com/library/windows/apps/hh694058) and [Microsoft Store Policies](https://msdn.microsoft.com/library/windows/apps/dn764944).

 #### Business functions